binaryfunt/electron-seamless-titlebar-tutorial/README.md

       line-height: 1.5;
     }

-At this point, you can remove the background colour from `#titlebar` and admire your (well, my) handywork.
+At this point, you can remove the background colour from `#titlebar` and admire your handywork.
 Or, you could leave in the background colour, if you prefer.

 ## 8. Implement window controls functionality